Student Spotlight: Celia Zarate

 “I was able to graduate with honors from College of DuPage, which demonstrated to me that I was able to reach my goals, despite the different obstacles that I encountered every day.
 I also was feeling confident, because I knew that everything I learned from my professors and from working at the Academic Support Center (now the Learning Commons) have shaped a better me.
 I will always be thankful because Rae Maslana believed in me and gave me a job as a tutor, even when I did not believe in myself.”

 Zarate transferred to DePaul University to pursue her bachelor’s in Accounting.
 It wasn’t easy, but she appreciated the support of her family and from College of DuPage, which continued to employ her as a professional tutor.

-In 2014, she graduated from DePaul and began working with Ernst & Young in Chicago.
-While she needed to quit her job as a tutor at COD, she will never forget the school that had so much impact on her.
+In 2014, she graduated from DePaul and began with Ernst & Young in Chicago, where she continues to work.
+Although she no longer works as a tutor at COD, she will never forget the school that had so much impact on her.

 “I am always proud to say that I attended College of DuPage and I am proud to see how much it is growing while continuing to provide a high level of academics,” she said.
 “I was a student who was not able to communicate, who did not believe in herself, and who thought I would end up washing dishes at a restaurant.
 While I have nothing against this honest job, when I was growing up this is mostly what I heard that people did in the U.S. to earn a living.
 So my expectations were not very high.